Updated May 2020

 While Nebraska has shown potential for easing cannabis laws in the past, recreational and medical marijuana continues to be illegal.
-The state has, however, decriminalize small possession.
+The state has, however, decriminalized small possession.
 Learn more about Nebraska marijuana laws below.

 Recreational Marijuana Laws in Nebraska

 Is marijuana legal in Nebraska?
 In short, no. However, in a progressive move, the state of Nebraska has decriminalized the possession of a small amount of marijuana.
 First offense possession of 1 ounce or less of marijuana is subject to an infraction and punishable by a fine of up to $300 and a possible drug education course.

 The leniency ends there in the state of Nebraska.
 Second offense possession of up to 1 ounce is a misdemeanor, but carries just a $400 fine and up to five days in jail.
 Third offense possession is also a misdemeanor and subject to up to a week in jail and a fine of up to $500.
-Possession of greater amounts is punished more seriously, with up to a pound being charged as a misdemeanor, punishable with up to 3 months in jail and a $500 fine.
-Possession of more than a pound is a felony, punishable with up to 5 years of jail time and a $10,000 fine.
+Possession of greater amounts is punished more seriously, with up to a pound being charged as a misdemeanor, punishable with up to three months in jail and a $500 fine.
+Possession of more than a pound is a felony, punishable with up to five years of jail time and a $10,000 fine.